3j9fkyahunqoxwqu/ParanoidArchimedes/README.md

 A chrome extension for users who care about privacy.

 ## Features
-* All closed-tab cookies are deleted when you close a tab or click on the extension's icon.
+* All closed-tab cookies are deleted when you close a tab.
+* All closed-tab storage data are deleted when you close a tab.
 * Option: domain and subdomain cookies of a website can be kept
 * Option: remove Google search results indirection
 * Option: remove Twitter link redirection